nikorasu-san/TriviaGame/README.md

 Objective: Create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.

 ## Overview
 This is trivia game specializing in comic book related questions.
-As a fan of geek culture, I had to make a comic book trivia game at some point in my life.
-So no time like the present!
+As a fan of geek culture, I have to make a comic book trivia game at some point in my life.
+No time like the present!

 ## Instructions
 1. Choose a difficulty setting for the trivia questions (easy, medium, hard)